mmarat01/dotfiles/README.md

 # dotfiles
-. files and some other stuff
+core, essential . files and some other stuff